Submarine landslide: Hazards

+The size of landslide-generated tsunamis depends both on the geological details of the landslide (such as its Froude number) and also on assumptions about the hydrodynamics of the model used to simulate tsunami generation, thus they have a large margin of uncertainty.
+Generally, landslide-induced tsunamis decay more quickly with distance than earthquake-induced tsunamis, as the former, often having a dipole structure at the source, tend to spread out radially and has a shorter wavelength (the rate at which a wave loses energy is inversely proportional to its wavelength, in other words the longer the wavelength of a wave, the slower it loses energy) while the latter disperses little as it propagates away perpendicularly to the source fault.
+Testing whether a given tsunami model is correct is complicated by the rarity of giant collapses.

 Recent findings show that the nature of a tsunami is dependent upon volume, velocity, initial acceleration, length and thickness of the contributing landslide.
 Volume and initial acceleration are the key factors which determine whether a landslide will form a tsunami.
 A sudden deceleration of the landslide may also result in larger waves.
 The length of the slide influences both the wavelength and the maximum wave height.
 Travel time or run out distance of slide will also influence the resulting tsunami wavelength.
 In most cases the submarine landslides are noticeably subcritical, that is the Froude number (the ratio of slide speed to wave propagation) is significantly less than one.
 This suggests that the tsunami will move away from the wave generating slide preventing the buildup of the wave.
 Failures in shallow waters tend to produce larger tsunamis because the wave is more critical as the speed of propagation is less here.
 Furthermore, shallower waters are generally closer to the coast meaning that there is less radial damping by the time the tsunami reaches the shore.
 Conversely tsunamis triggered by earthquakes are more critical when the seabed displacement occurs in the deep ocean as the first wave (which is less affected by depth) has a shorter wavelength and is enlarged when travelling from deeper to shallower waters.